pfortin-urbn/stalk/.github/README.md

 # Stalk
 ## The best part of the celery!!!  (who eats the leaves anyway)

 Generalized async message queue processing.
-You Stalk app contains two parts the Collector, which is provided for you, and the business logic, you provide this. `workers/app.go` shows a toy example.
+Your Stalk app contains two parts the Collector, which is provided for you, and the business logic, you provide this. `workers/app.go` shows a toy example.

 your business logic entry point simple has to abide by the simple interface: